 Please make sure to include the number of points collected into the body of your email to the Coordinator and the Student Office.

 Make sure you label the attachments in an obvious way.
-Only send complete submissions in a single email.
+Only complete submissions addressed to correct recipients will be accepted.
 Ensure that you received a confirmation of points from the Coordinator.

 The OZN grade depends on the number of hours:

 B.A. students entering the ASC in 2018/2019 and later:

 |55-59||dostateczny plus (3+)|

 |45-49||dostateczny plus (3+)|

 |34-39||dostateczny plus (3+)|